The Bayesian Context Trees State Space Model for time series modelling and forecasting: BCT-ARCH: Experimental results

 {\bf Results: New structure.} The most important feature captured by the BCT-ARCH model used on stock market index data is an {\em enhanced leverage effect}.
 The fitted models suggest that, in understanding the asymmetries present in volatility, it is not only the sign of the most recent value-change that is relevant, but the exact pattern of recent `ups' and `downs' is also important.
 These relevant patterns are identified from the data as the {\em states} given by the leaves of the fitted MAP context-tree model.
 In all four cases examined here, that set of relevant states was found to be richer than $ \mathcal {S}=\{0,1\}$, which would correspond to just the sign of the previous change as in traditional leverage modelling.
 This strongly suggests the conclusion that modelling such enhanced leverage is required in practice, and that the BCT-ARCH model reveals this essential structure that has not been identified before.

 {\bf FTSE~100.} First we examine the Financial Times Stock Exchange 100 Index, which is the most commonly used UK-based stock market indicator, including 100 companies listed on the London Stock Exchange.
 The fitted BCT-ARCH model exhibits the enhanced leverage effect, as it identifies the relevance of three meaningful states.

-The MAP context-tree model given by the CBCT algorithm is shown in Figure~\ref{fig:bctarch}; it has depth~2 and three leaves, $\mathcal {S} = \{ 0, 10, 11\}$.
+The MAP context-tree model given by the GBCT algorithm is shown in Figure~\ref{fig:bctarch}; it has depth~2 and three leaves, $\mathcal {S} = \{ 0, 10, 11\}$.
 Its posterior probability is~95.2\%, signifying that there is very strong evidence in the data supporting this exact structure.
 State $s=0$ corresponds to a negative shock at the last timestep, $s=10$ to stabilising just after a negative shock whose effect is still present, and $s=11$ to a flourishing period.
-The complete BCT-ARCH model is given by,

-Among the three states, the ARCH coefficients of state $s=11$ (where no negative shocks are present) are the smallest for all five lags.
+The complete BCT-ARCH model is given by, Among the three states, the ARCH coefficients of state $s=11$ (where no negative shocks are present) are the smallest for all five lags.
 States $s=0$ and $s=10$ have very similar coefficients except for the one corresponding to the first lag, $y _{n-1} ^2$, which is essentially zero for $s=10$, i.e., when it corresponds to an increase in value.
 These observations are consistent with the common understanding that negative shocks lead to greater increases in volatility.

 {\bf CAC~40 and DAX.} Next we examine CAC~40 and DAX, the main stock market indices in France and Germany, respectively, each one consisting of 40 major companies.
-The model fitted to the CAC and DAX time series finds very similar structure present in the two datasets: The same MAP context-tree model is identified by the CBCT algorithm in both cases~(Figure~\ref{fig:bctarch}).
+The model fitted to the CAC and DAX time series finds very similar structure present in the two datasets: The same MAP context-tree model is identified by the GBCT algorithm in both cases~(Figure~\ref{fig:bctarch}).
 It has depth~$3$ and four leaves, $\mathcal {S} = \{ 0, 10, 110, 111\} $.
 The estimated ARCH coefficients for the two models are given in Sections~\ref{appc8} and~\ref{appc9} of the Supplemental Material.